ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 18446744073709551610
 ```

-The numbers 18446744073709551610 and -6 are equal in terms of Bash.
+The numbers 18446744073709551610 and -6 are equal for Bash.
 It happens because all their bits in memory are the same.

 {caption: "Exercise 3-9.
 Bitwise NOT", format: text, line-numbers: false}
 ```